 Damien Kelly is the owner of The Hotel Metro on Grote Street and he, along with Tom Byrnes (The Metro), Josh Philips (Magill Estate), Pete Curtis (The Port Admiral) Ben Quici (Midnight Spaghetti) and Dave Blumberg (Exeter) are putting everything they’ve got into The Golden Wattle.

-“I just got off a 36-hour flight from Siciliy this morning,” says Dave Blumberg.
+“I just got off a 36-hour flight from Siciliy this morning,” Dave told us.
 Off the plane and straight to the building site – Dave was keen.
 And three weeks later there’s no dip in energy but perhaps a new found maturity that can only come with staking your life’s savings on opening a venue in the heart of the city.

 Dave’s energy and enthusiasm is matched by everyone in this new hospitality group.
 We’ll stop short of calling them bright-eyed and bushy-tailed but the team is visibly keen to get on with transforming The Office – iconic venue of the late ’90s – into The Golden Wattle – relevant eatery in the late ’00s.